ClaireMorduch/clairemorduch/bio.md

 * Foundations conducting grant reviews, program research and analysis.

-Claire returned to nonprofit consulting in 2014, after four and one-half years as Director of Finance and Administration at Connecticut Voices for Children.
-Prior to that she was with BWB Solutions for over fifteen years, most recently as Associate Partner.
-When Claire initially turned to consulting after 10 years of management in nonprofit and both traditional and worker-owned for for-profit settings, it was to help make progressive social change organizations more effective.
+After 10 years of management in nonprofit and both traditional and worker-owned for for-profit settings, Claire attended the Yale School of Management.
+After graduate school, Claire turned to consulting, in order to help make progressive social change organizations more effective.
+She was with BWB Solutions for over fifteen years, most recently as Associate Partner.
+Claire left consulting for work in a nonprofit agency, spending four and one-half years as Director of Finance and Administration at Connecticut Voices for Children.
+She returned to nonprofit consulting as an independent consultant beginning in 2014.